About Dr Stephanie Farnsworth

 Interests

 My PhD is focused on examining the intersection between the Gothic and video game studies.
 I am the co-founder of the academic network MultiPlay, which takes a multidisciplinary approach to video game studies.
-I have hosted numerous conferences on video games, and I am the editor of an upcoming collection on Gothic Video Games.
+I have hosted numerous conferences on video games, and have several upcoming monographs in 2026/7.
 As such, I am interested in supervising projects relating to:

 - Gothic video games